Appearance

 | RGB (H&E, brightfield) | 3+ bands | Multi-band | Standard settings |

-| Fluorescence (DAPI, etc.) | 1 band | Single-band (grayscale) | Max Intensity: 2048, additional controls |
+| Fluorescence (DAPI, etc.) | 1 band | Single-band (grayscale) | Auto-detected contrast limits, additional controls |

 When a single-band (grayscale) image is detected, additional controls appear automatically:

-- Max Intensity slider for contrast stretch
+- Contrast Limits range slider (Min/Max) for contrast stretch

 - Channel Color selector for pseudocolor display